2022 iPhone 14 Pro Models

 Apple's upcoming iPhone 14 Pro models could come with a high-end titanium alloy chassis design, according an investors report from JP Morgan Chase.
 Apple has used titanium for the Apple Watch, but this would mark the first time that the material has been used for an iPhone.

-Titanium is more scratch-resistant and it's stronger than both steel and aluminum, plus it's more corrosion resistant.
+Titanium is more scratch-resistant and it's stronger than both steel and aluminum, plus it's more corrosion resistant, but we've heard nothing more about a titanium option so it's seeming unlikely.

 Starting in 2022, high-end iPhone models are likely to adopt a vapor chamber thermal system, which Apple is said to be "aggressively testing."
 The VC thermal system will be required for the high-end iPhones due to their stronger computing power and faster 5G connection speeds.
 There are already smartphones from companies like Samsung, Razer, and LG that use vapor chamber cooling technology, which is used to keep a device cooler when it is under heavy stress.